sancsoft/help.beegit.com/general/_posts/2014-11-01-general-beegit-information.md

 An offline writing mode is planned for a future release of Beegit.

 ### Do you provide phone support?
-We do not offer phone support.
-We do offer all users support via email 8:30a-5:30p EST Monday through Friday.
-We also schedule regular group demo training sessions for paying customers.
-Please reach out to [support@beegit](mailto:support@beegit.com) to join a demo session.
+We offer phone support, but only for owners and collaborators on a Gold Pro plan.

+### Do you offer chat/email support?
+All Beegit team plans include chat/email support.
+Pro plans include priority chat/email support.
+Free individual accounts include chat/email support, but response times vary and are considered a low priority.

+### Do you offer group training?
+We conduct free kickoff group training sessions for teams on our Pro plans.
+If you are not on a pro plan but would like to inquire about group training, please reach out to [support@beegit](mailto:support@beegit.com) for more information.

 ### Where can I find your user agreement?
 Our user terms are available [here](https://beegit.com/userAgreement).